-If both Base AP and Repeater AP has same LAN IP/range as 192.168.11.xx, then Repeater AP's LAN IP range automatically changes to 192.168.12.xx and Repeaters LAN IP will be 192.168.12.1.
-Repeater AP's WAN Port/internet port gets IP address from the configured LAN DHCP server of the Base AP.
+If both Base AP and Repeater AP has same LAN IP/range as 192.168.11.xx, then Repeater AP's LAN IP range automatically changes to 192.168.12.xx and repeaters LAN IP is 192.168.12.1.
+Repeater AP's WAN Port/internet port gets IP address from the configured LAN DHCP server of the base AP.

-If R-series device is configured as a Repeater, it changes from 192.168.11.x pool on the LAN side to 192.168.12.x pool.
+If cnPilot Home Router device is configured as a Repeater, it changes from 192.168.11.x pool on the LAN side to 192.168.12.x pool.
 This sticks around unless we factory reset the Repeater AP.
 It is recommended not to swap the Base and Repeater AP configurations across devices.
-And if that is really required the user MUST factory reset the Repeater AP before using it elsewhere.
+And if that is really required, then the user must factory reset the Repeater AP before using it elsewhere.

-In the above configuration method, the repeater is in DHCP/NAT mode, hence the wireless client gets 192.168.12.x IP.
+In the above configuration method, the Repeater is in DHCP/NAT mode, hence the wireless client gets 192.168.12.x IP.
 Only limitation of this method is, any shared network resources, like printers, Sonos, NAS etc must be connected only to the primary/base AP in order to be accessible from all the clients.
 Clients/Devices connected to the Repeater AP cannot be accessed from client in the primary/base AP.

-To unify all clients under a single subnet, configure the repeater AP with 2 WAN profiles:
+To unify all clients under a single subnet, configure the Repeater AP with 2 WAN profiles:

-- 1. Wan profile 1: Service: Internet\Voice WAN IP Mode: Bridge - 2.
+- 1. Wan profile 1: Service: Internet_Voice WAN IP Mode: Bridge - 2.
 Wan profile 2 : Service: Management WAN IP Mode: NAT/DHCP, also enable Use Management Interface under Administration > cnMaestro.